Gáspár Békés on Humanism and Religion in Hungary

 Gáspár Békés: I always enjoy this question because I think there is a fundamental misconception about atheism or at least an argument that’s being used against atheists or humanists, in general, is that they are militant atheists who are pushing for a cause.
 People don’t have a problem with the average atheist who is, of course, quiet and the problem is just the militant atheist.
 This is socially problematic because everybody’s born an atheist or a non-believer, and they’re usually indoctrinated into a particular religion.
 Most atheists do not think about religion in general as a question.
 So, I was such an atheist myself and after a while, it became clear to me that some of society’s greatest injustices are connected to established religion or organized religion.

 My main focus is always on youth rights.
 So, from a young age, I experienced or witnessed much abuse in the education system in Hungary, my country of origin.
 I have seen how this had a detrimental effect on society.
 So, I’ve noticed that unless we educate our children in a particular manner in the school system that makes them responsible citizens while respecting their rights and nurturing their human rights, we will not have a sustainable society.
 We will not have a critical mass of critically thinking people who can establish and, of course, maintain a democracy and all of its advantages.
 I realize that when we deal with children’s rights.
 One of the worst intersections of children’s rights is when it meets the privileges of established religion.
-So, the difference of handicap of children meets the advantages of established religion, and that’s how we have, most more recently, 330,000 victims of the Catholic church in France or how we had mass graves in Canada or how in Hungary people get reprimanded by the court if they report being molested by police.
+So, the difference of handicap of children meets the advantages of established religion, and that’s how we have, most more recently, 330,000 victims of the Catholic church in France or how we had mass graves in Canada or how in Hungary people get sentenced for harassment by the court when demanding an investigation from the church after being molested by a priest as a child.

 So, over the years, it occurred to me that established religion has a detrimental role in society and that it is a fundamental hindrance to progress in society, especially in Hungary, where the regime is using established religion as a weapon to further its illiberal and despotic agenda.
 So, over the years, this resentment gradually grew in me, and my resolve grew.
 To do something about it and to step up, I felt like I needed to do something.
-In Hungary, the secular scene in general, let alone the 80s that you may see, is in its early and developing stages, and I wanted to be part of this movement.
+In Hungary, the secular scene in general is in its early and developing stages, and I wanted to be part of this movement.
 If nobody else feels it, then I have to step up.

 Jacobsen: As we both know, there’s a very long trend now for journalists, independent and not, undergoing harassment, stalking, and abuse of various forms.
 I’ve experienced it; I don’t talk about it.
 You’ve experienced it very publicly in Hungary.
 Why are journalists being targeted in such a significant and pervasive way worldwide?
 How is this manifest in Hungary right now?